 Sex life: Pain, stiffness, and fatigue can all do a number on your libido, but don’t give up!
 Finding ways to have sex will help you stay connected to your partner and improve your self-confidence.

 Experiment with changes in position or timing—later in the day when you’re more flexible, for instance.
-Sitting on a firm chair with your partner standing or kneeling may all be comfortable for you than lying down.
+Sitting on a firm chair with your partner standing or kneeling may all be more comfortable for you than lying down.
 Body pillows or foam bolsters can be used to support your joints during sex.
 Other types of intimacy like cuddling, massage, and using sex toys are always an option when you’re not up to doing more.

 Pregnancy: Having a baby is also a “do.”
 There’s no evidence that AS affects fertility, although the medication sulfasalazine does reduce sperm count and should be stopped a few months before conception.
-And methotrexate can cause birth defects and death in a fetus, so it shouldn’t be taken during pregnancy.
+And methotrexate can cause birth defects and death in a fetus, so it shouldn’t be taken during or months before pregnancy.

 However, both meds are being used less frequently in AS treatment.
 NSAIDs are usually not recommended during pregnancy, but some biologics may be safe.
 They are sometimes used in pregnant women with AS because symptoms of AS can worsen during pregnancy, leading to other complications such as gestational diabetes, preeclampsia, infection, preterm labor, and preterm deliveries.